lnassery/ai-offline-evaluations/README.md

 ## Why This Repo Exists

 Evaluations, whether its offline, online or an LLM-as-a-judge, are the reality check for your AI model.
-These examples are here to help you:
+These examples exist for the following reasons:
 - Understand the math and code behind key evaluation metrics
-- See how to structure diagnostics to spot model behavior issues
+- See the general construction of an evaluation with simple datasets and examples
-- Use the code as a reference (or even a starting point) for your own evaluation workflows
+- Use the code as a reference (or even a starting point) for your own evaluations